 - Two (2) letters of recommendation.
 Must be submitted via the “References” tab on CARAT

-- Personal statement must have at least 250 words and a maximum of 750 words.
-Essay must contain at least 500 to 1000 words
+- A personal statement must have at least 250 words and a maximum of 750 words.
+An essay must contain at least 500 to 1000 words

 - Applicant’s full name must be indicated at the top of each page

-- Academic essay must describe critical all issue related to applicant’s field of study
+- An academic essay must describe all critical issue related to the applicant’s field of study

-- Personal statement must talk about reasons for studying at Harvard and how studying there is connected to the applicant’s past actions and decisions
+- A personal statement must talk about reasons for studying at Harvard and how studying there is connected to the applicant’s past actions and decisions

 Opening and Closing Dates